Cindy597/msan622/final-project/README.md

 * How I encoded the data:
   First, I only used numerical variables --- sales record for this plot; Second, I deleted `NA` values by using `na.omit`; Third, I melt and ordered the data by `Dress_ID`;
   In addition, I changed the time format by using `as.POSIXLT`;
-  Last but not least, I scaled the months and set up my own limits and breaks for `scale_prgn` in Heatmap.
+  Last, I scaled the months and set up my own limits and breaks for `scale_prgn` in Heatmap.

 * Evaluation:
   The lie factor of this plot is 1 since there is no misrepresentation and the color of each cell is just based on the accurate calculation of sales; The data-density is high enough in this plot; The data-ink ratio is good for this plot after I removed excessive axis titles, grid, tick marks, and legend.
-  The code i used for this customization is :
+  The code i used for this customization is:
   ```
       panel.background = element_blank()+
       theme(panel.grid.major.x = element_blank()) +